 Questions About FinancingQuestions About Financing

 Every seller want’s a smooth and fast transaction.
-When considering an offer to purchase with the help of a mortgage, you have to be sure they’ll be approved.
-One good sign of this is an offer that comes pegged with a pre-approval letter from the buyer’s bank or mortgage company.
+But, when considering an offer to purchase with the help of a mortgage, you have to be sure they’ll be approved.
+One good sign is an offer that comes pegged with a pre-approval letter from the buyer’s bank or mortgage company.
 However, don’t consider this a reliable guarantee.
 A pre-approval letter only tells you the bank has taken a minor look at the buyer’s finances and determined that they will likely be approved, typically within a 90-day window.
-Don’t confuse this with a pre-qualification letter, which is a far better mark of a buyer’s creditworthiness.
+Don’t confuse this with a pre-qualification letter, a far better mark of a buyer’s creditworthiness.

 Still, it’s a good start.
-To get a better picture of how strong their offer is, ask how much money remains after making a down payment?
+To better understand how strong their offer is, ask how much money remains after making a down payment?
 What bank or mortgage company will they be using?
 What interest rate would they consider acceptable?
 All these and more play a big part in determining how viable an offer is.

 Another concern will be whether or not the buyer wants a mortgage contingency included in the contract?
-This is a fairly standard request, but you should be wary if they ask for a longer time-limit than the typical 30-45 days.
+Again, this is a fairly standard request, but you should be wary if they ask for a longer time limit than the typical 30-45 days.
 It’s not exactly a red flag, but it should raise some eyebrows and require a little more probing to determine the buyer’s likelihood of being approved.
 If they fail to get approved, then you’ll have lost precious time by taking your home off the market.

 Questions About Board ApprovalQuestions About Board Approval

 Even a buyer with guaranteed financing or an all-cash offer still has another step to overcome if the home they’re purchasing is in a co-op building.
 The building’s board has to sign off on the sale before it can be finalized, and there’s a lot they take into account before deciding.
-As a seller, you’ll be doing yourself an immense favor by determining early-on how likely a buyer is to pass the board approval process.
+So as a seller, you’ll be doing yourself an immense favor by determining early on how likely a buyer is to pass the board approval process.

 Key questions to ask include:Key questions to ask include: